Mongolia under Qing rule

 Mongolia under Qing rule was the rule of the Manchu-led Qing dynasty of China over the Mongolian Plateau, including the four Outer Mongolian aimags (a.k.a. "leagues") and the six Inner Mongolian aimags from the 17th century to the end of the dynasty.
 The term "Mongolia" is used here in the broader historical sense, and includes an area much larger than the modern-day state of Mongolia.
-Ligdan saw much of his power weakened due to the disunity of the Mongol tribes.
+By the early 1630s Ligdan Khan saw much of his power weakened due to the disunity of the Mongol tribes.
 He was subsequently defeated by the Later Jin dynasty and died soon afterwards.
 His son Ejei handed the Yuan imperial seal over to Hong Taiji in 1635, thus ending the rule of the Northern Yuan dynasty in Inner Mongolia.
 However, the Khalkha Mongols in Outer Mongolia continued to rule until they were overrun by the Dzungar Khanate in 1690, and they submitted to the Qing dynasty in 1691.

 The Qing dynasty ruled Inner and Outer Mongolia for over 200 years.
 During this period, Qing rulers established separate administrative structures to govern each region.
 While the empire maintained firm control in both Inner and Outer Mongolia, the Mongols in Outer Mongolia (which is further from the capital Beijing) enjoyed a higher degree of autonomy, and also retained their own language and culture during this period.